FleurLec/Invaders/README.md

-**[NEW]** You can now use Trip.R to get an automated trip based on the input address and # of invaders you wan't to get.
+**[BETA]** use Trip.R to get an automated trip based on the input address and # of invaders you wan't to get (so far pedestrian automation of travelling salesman is far from being optimized...).

 ![invadertrip](./img/invaders-trip.png)